Gummiees/spotting-cats-backend/USER_AUTH_SETUP.md

 3. **Email Sending**: Code is sent to user's email
 4. **Code Verification**: User enters the code
 5. **Account Creation/Login**: System creates account or logs in existing user
+6. **Role Assignment**: User gets appropriate role based on email whitelists
-6. **Cookie Setting**: JWT token is set as HTTP-only cookie
+7. **Cookie Setting**: JWT token is set as HTTP-only cookie
-7. **Authentication**: Subsequent requests use the cookie for authentication
+8. **Authentication**: Subsequent requests use the cookie for authentication

 ## Email Setup